iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Convex Functions Central Hub.md

 **Proof**:

 The directions where, if a function is lower semi-continuous and it's convex, then its epigraph is closed.
-This is direct and proved in [[Lower Semi-Continuity is Closedness of Epigraph]].
+This is direct and proved in [Lower Semi-Continuity is Closedness of Epigraph](../Background/Lower%20Semi-Continuity%20is%20Closedness%20of%20Epigraph.md).
 The other direction is also obvious because if a function is closed, regardless of it being convex or not, it's l.s.c.

 ---
 ### **Continuity of Closed Convex Functions**

+Convex function is almost, continuous everywhere in their domain.

+**Thm-1: Local Lipschitz of Convex Function**
 > Let $f: \mathbb E \mapsto \mathbb{\bar R}$ be convex.
 Let $x_0 \in \text{int}(\text{dom}(f))$, then there exists $\epsilon > 0$, and $L > 0$ such that $\mathbb B_{x_0}$ such that:
 >
 >  $$
->	|f(x) - f(x_0)| \le L \Vert x - x_0\Vert,
+>	|f(x) - f(x_0)| \le L \Vert x - x_0\Vert
 > $$
 >
 > the function is locally Lipschitz.